Skip to content

 Why no live API quotas?

 The Anthropic console's quota and billing dashboards are the source of truth for paid usage.
 Loom's dashboard is purely a local-disk read of CLI session logs.
 It does not call the Anthropic API or the OpenAI API to look up live quotas.
+Codex limit meters are the latest values Codex already wrote locally, not a live billing-console lookup.
+Claude and Gemini Limits do not invent quota numbers when their local logs do not expose them.

 Privacy